Esri/arcgis-pro-sdk-community-samples/Map-Authoring/Renderer/Renderer (C#).md

 1. Stop debugging Pro.
 1. In Visual Studio's solution explorer, open the ApplyRenderer.cs file.
 This is the class file for the Apply Renderer button.
-1. The OnClick method in the ApplyRenderer.cs file gets the first point feature layer in your project and then applies the Unique Value Renderer to it.<br />
+1. The OnClick method in the ApplyRenderer.cs file uncomment the method that calls the renderer you want to use.<br />
-   **You can modify the code in the OnClick method in this file to use one of the various renderers available in this sample and/or select any feature layer in your project.**
+   **You can modify the code in the OnClick method in this file to use one of the various renderers available in this sample.**
     ```c#
     protected async override void OnClick()
     {
-      //TODO: This line below gets the first point layer in the project to apply a renderer.
-      //You can modify it to use other layers with polygon or line geometry if needed.
-      var lyr = MapView.Active.Map.GetLayersAsFlattenedList().OfType<FeatureLayer>().FirstOrDefault(s => s.ShapeType == esriGeometryType.esriGeometryPoint);
          //TODO: Modify this line below to experiment with the different renderers
-      await UniqueValueRenderers.UniqueValueRenderer(lyr);
+         //await DotDensityRenderer.DotDensityRendererAsync();
+         //Charts
+         //await ChartRenderers.BarChartRendererAsync();
+         //etc
     }
     ```
 1. After modifying the OnClickMethod build the solution and click the start button to open Pro.